Pass me that catalog when you're done with it

 ——————

 The idea of using anything soaked in salt water to clean myself in sensitive areas isn’t the least bit appealing.
-Isn’t there an old line about rubbing salt in wounds?
+Remember the old line about rubbing salt in wounds?

 Corncobs and Sears catalog pages have traditionally been used in rural areas (use the cob and then the catalog page, like rough sandpaper to start the job and fine sandpaper for finishing), but Sears has pretty much gone belly-up, and it’s too soon to buy corn — at least if it’s grown in this area.

 Store-boughten corn on the cob from elsewhere is available in some markets.
 I’ve seen shrink-wrapped packages of four ears being offered for $4.98, and they weren’t very big ears.
-Maybe the people who are hoarding toilet paper don’t know about this other use for corncobs.
+Maybe the people who are hoarding toilet paper don’t know about this other use for corncobs, or it might be off the shelves, too.

 Anyway ...
 Thursday was the first day of spring.
 I’m seeing and hearing robins, and there are buds on two of my trees, so full-fledged leaves won’t be far behind.